dashdotrobot/bicyclewheel/content/pages/rim-stiffness.md

 ## Rim stiffness library

 The stiffness properties of the rims below have been measured using the [acoustic measurement technique](https://rdcu.be/GPFI) developed by Ford, Peng, and Balogun.
-The values have been rounded to convenient values.
+The values have been rounded to convenient whole numbers.

+Masses are in grams.
+Stiffness are in N-m^2 (Newton-meters squared).
+The stiffness can be interpreted as the torque required (measured in Newton-meters) to produce a unit change in curvature (1/meters) in the case of bending, or a unit change in twist rate (radians per meter) in the case of torsion.

 <table id="rimtable" class="table table-striped table-hover table-sm">
 	<thead>